Skip to Main Content

 Don't forget that these lists of ranges are ordered number-by-number, such that a person interested in the whole of Exodus 20:1-17 who has started browsing at exodus 20:1 (rather than, say exodus 20) may have to browse, using the Next button, for as many as four pages past exodus 20:1-17 (not to mention exodus 20:24 and then exodus 20:3) before arriving at the (at present approximately) 39 hits to be found by selecting exodus 20:8-11.

-Elenchus of Biblica (Serial)
+Elenchus of Biblica (Serial, Defunct)

 Another extremely important (and now only formerly) serial bibliography of biblical studies (defunct after the publication in 2016 of vol. 27 (2011)) can be consulted in the Lemieux Library at Seattle University (though SPU owns a dead run that covers the years 1973-1990).
 Like Old Testament abstracts, it must be consulted volume by volume, back to a reasonable point in the past.
 Here is a shot of the index by passage that its every volume contains.
 They contain other indices as well, for example a Voces index, or index of Greek (and other) words.
 As usual, abbreviations can be be looked up in the list of abbreviations located in each volume.
 CBQ stands for the Catholic biblical quarterly.
 And once you know that, you are ready to Find the Full Text.